 Stroke is one of the leading causes of death and the number one preventable cause of disability in South Carolina.
 As part of our mission, Greenville Health System has developed a Stroke Center with the most advanced diagnostic and treatment options in the upstate.

 At the Stroke Center, we are dedicated to providing the best quality stroke care in the Upstate of South Carolina.
 The stroke program at Greenville Memorial Hospital (GMH) has been certified by the Joint Commission as a Comprehensive Stroke Center, an accomplishment that only 3-5% of all hospitals achieve.
-Outside of MUSC, we are the only facility in our region/South Carolina.
 We also maintain Gold-Plus and Target Stroke-Elite Plus performance status with the American Heart Association’s Get With the Guidelines program.
 Our Greer Memorial Hospital Stroke program has Gold and Target Stroke-Honor Roll performance status with the American Heart Association’s Get With the Guidelines program.

 Our certifications and comprehensive programs mean stroke patients benefit in the following ways …